appgardenstudios/hyaline/www/content/documentation-v1/explanation/audit.md

 </div>

 ## Rules
 Hyaline uses audit rules defined in the configuration file to determine what documentation to audit and what checks to perform.
-Each rule can target specific documentation using filters and apply multiple types of validation checks.
+You can define multiple rules, and each rule can target specific documentation using filters and apply multiple checks.

 <div class="code-example">